vulekamali/treasury-ckan/README.md

 Extract, Transform, Load (ETL)
 ------------------------------

-To start with, this will document the largely manually and irregular process of getting the data together and uploaded to CKAN.
+To start with, this will document the partly manual and irregular process of getting the data together and uploaded to CKAN.

 ### Estimates of Provincial Revenue and Expenditure (EPRE)